web-goddess/MUGicalNode/README.md

 }
 ```

 \* Yep, I know that's weird.
 It should expire, right?
 But so far in my testing it hasn't.
-Implementing a lambda to refresh access is the next item on the To Do list, as it's bound to happen eventually.
+Even if I reauthorise and get a new access token, the old one still works. 🤷‍♀️ Implementing a lambda to refresh access is the next item on the To Do list, as it's bound to happen eventually.

 ### Testing